AG-Boerries/CAST-Seq/README.md

 # CAST-Seq

 CAST(chromosomal aberrations analysis by single targeted LM-PCR)-Seq is a novel method capable of detecting and quantifying chromosomal aberrations derived from on- and off-target activity of CRISPR-Cas nucleases or TALEN.
-See Turchiano. et al., (submitted) for detail information about CAST-Seq background and potential clinical application.
+See [Turchiano et al.](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3565007) (*in revision*) for detail information about CAST-Seq background and potential clinical application.

 ## Getting Started